Cray-HPE/docs-csm/operations/boot_orchestration/Component_Status.md

 * `power_on_pending`

-    This indicates that the component needs to be powered on, but CAPMC has not yet been called.
+    This indicates that the component needs to be powered on, but PCS has not yet been called.
     This status will be set when the `phase` is `powering_on` and the `last_action` is not `powering_on`.
     The `power-on` operator monitors for components in this state to find components that need to be acted on.

 * `power_on_called`

-    This indicates that CAPMC has been called to power on the component, but HSM does not yet report that the component is on.
+    This indicates that PCS has been called to power on the component, but HSM does not yet report that the component is on.
     This status will be set when the `phase` is `powering_on` and the `last_action` is `powering_on` The component will remain in this state until HSM reports the component is `on` and `ready`.
     If the `max_power_on_wait_time` expires while waiting for the component to power on, the status reverts to `power_on_pending`.